quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part31_Conclusions.md

 :p What is the pseudocode for Emphatic TD(λ)?
 ??x
 The pseudocode for implementing true online Emphatic-TD(λ) involves initializing weights and eligibility traces, then updating them in an incremental manner.
-The key steps include calculating the eligibility trace \( z \), updating the followon traces \( M_t \) and \( F_t \), computing the weight update \( \delta_w \), and finally applying this update to the weight vector.
+The key steps include calculating the eligibility trace $z $, updating the followon traces $ M_t $ and $ F_t $, computing the weight update$\delta_w$, and finally applying this update to the weight vector.

 Here is the detailed pseudocode:
 ```pseudocode